| | | Section K (26/12/08

 A felt seal is incorporated in the top carburettor body

-The choke control cable is adjusted at the choke lever
+below the adjusting collar. (c) Choke Adjustments The choke control cable is adjusted at the choke lever

 plate trunnion so that there is approximately 1 in.
 (3,18 mm.) free play